aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/working-with-text/add-tooltip-to-text/_index.md

     // The path to the documents directory var dataDir = RunExamples.GetDataDir_AsposePdf_Text();

-    // Create sample document with text
+    // Create the document
     using (var document = new Aspose.Pdf.Document())
     {
         // Add paragraph with text
         document.Pages.Add().Paragraphs.Add(new Aspose.Pdf.Text.TextFragment("Move the mouse cursor here to display floating text"));
+        // Save the document
         document.Save(dataDir + "TextBlock_HideShow_MouseOverOut_out.pdf");
     }

-    // Open document with text
+    // Open the document
     using (var document = new Aspose.Pdf.Document(dataDir + "TextBlock_HideShow_MouseOverOut_out.pdf"))
     {
         // Create TextAbsorber object to find all the phrases matching the regular expression